Asanbek Alymkozhoev: Later career

 Ilyazbek Subankulov.
 He was the first chief to perform any functions after the military reforms which strengthened the hand of General Staff at the expense of the defense ministry.
 During the 70th anniversary Victory Day Parade on Ala-Too Square in May 2015, Alymkozhoev served as the presiding officer in place of President Atambayev who was in Moscow at the time.
 He was dismissed in November 2015 and was replaced by Janybek Kaparov in an acting capacity and permanently by Rayimberdi Duishenbiev in May 2016.

+Post military career

-Alymkozhoev endorsed for former Prime Minister Temir Sariev in the 2017 Kyrgyz presidential election, saying that he "has every chance to become the Kyrgyz Putin.
+Alymkozhoev endorsed former Prime Minister Temir Sariev in the 2017 Kyrgyz presidential election, saying that he "has every chance to become the Kyrgyz Putin.
+He's a member of the United Kyrgyzstan political party.